Java quick start

 Create an authentication secret

 Fauna supports several types of authentication secrets.
-For this quick start, create a key, which is a type of secret, with the built-in
+Create a key, which is a type of secret, with the built-in

 server-readonly